When despair for the world grows in me

 (From: “The Journey,” by Mary Oliver, in Dreamwork, 1986)

-I have come to believe that stillness, being fully present to the here and now, is part of what heals us, whether we live with loss, cancer, or other chronic illness.
-During a 2004 PBS interview former poet laureate, Ted Kooser, spoke about his recovery from oral cancer in 1968.
-During the period when I was in surgery and going through radiation, I really didn’t do any writing.
-But as I came up out of radiation and was trying to get myself back in some sort of physical shape, I would walk a couple of miles every morning and then find something along that route to write about…It was very important for me to see something from each day that I could do something with and find some order in, because I was surrounded by medical chaos or health chaos of some kind.
+I have come to believe that stillness, being fully present to the here and now, is one of the important factors in what heals us, whether we live with loss, cancer, or other chronic illness.
+It is deeply important to clear away the “noise” that comes from the external world, from well-meaning others, and listen to one’s self.
+During a 2004 PBS interview former poet laureate, Ted Kooser, spoke about his recovery from oral cancer in 1968. … as I came up out of radiation and was trying to get myself back in some sort of physical shape, I would walk a couple of miles every morning and then find something along that route to write about…It was very important for me to see something from each day that I could do something with and find some order in, because I was surrounded by medical chaos or health chaos of some kind.

-Annie Dillard, in her book, Teaching a Stone to Talk, offers a “recipe” for embracing stillness “At a certain point you say to the woods, to the sea, to the mountains, the world~ now I am ready,.
+Annie Dillard, in her book, Teaching a Stone to Talk (1982), offers a “recipe” for embracing stillness: “At a certain point you say to the woods, to the sea, to the mountains, the world~ now I am ready,.
 “Now I will stop and be wholly attentive.
 You empty yourself and wait, listening.—

-A suggestion for writing: For this week, consider how quiet and stillness have been part of your healing process.
-What practices have helped you learn to embrace quiet and turn your attention to what is, instead of what was or could be?
+- For this week, consider how quiet and stillness have been part of your healing process.